Strategic programme areas

 Innovation and spreading

-Projects funded by the Rockwool Foundation commonly include elements of innovation and testing of new approaches and methods.
+Projects funded by the Rockwool Foundation should include elements of innovation and testing of new approaches and methods.
+The Rockwool Foundation seeks to generate knowledge through practical interventions.
+The aim is to develop models for lasting and sustainable improvements in both rich and poor societies.
 Through the projects we wish to develop and document best practices and in turn facilitate the spread and upscaling of interventions to a wider range of target groups as well as implementers.

 Have a look at our focus within the four programme areas